SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 #### Game Designer
 This was my first solo game, and having total control over it was both relieving and terrifying.
 I decided to make a game that was somewhere betweeen two of my old favorites *Stick War* and *Age of War*.
 I felt that the mechanics would be easy enough for me to recreate the core gameplay loops, and open-ended enough to add on my own spin.

+##### Movement Style
 On my original game design document the plan was to have one dimensional troop movement like in Age of War, but offer the player the more strategic elements of defending like Stick War.
 I also wanted to have multiple levels to offer diverse challenges to player and avoid a single long game.
 After the original prototype was created with 3 different player soldiers, a miner, a defensive sniper tower, and gates I came to my first real design challenge.
 The one dimensional gameplay didn't feel fun, and playing levels felt extremely slow and disintresting.
 After a few playtests I decided to go two-dimensional with the movement for the sake of a better player experience.
 By switching the entire combat system to be two dimensional, there were far more bugs, weirder troop behavior, and a lot more programming effort, but from the very first prototype the game felt infinetly more fun to play.

+##### The General
-The next major design decision I made was also to increase the players involvement with the game.
-Managing the army composition and position was fun, but in the early stages of the game, the player was spending far too much time watching, rather than playing.
+Another important desicion was increasing the player's engagement with the game Managing the army composition and position was fun, but in the early stages of the game, the player was spending far too much time watching, rather than playing.
 Again, I turned to Stick Wars for inspiration, and allowed the player to take control of a unit on the field.
 But rather than switching between multiple units, I decided to create a single avatar for the player on the field, the *General*.
-By adding the general, a lot of playtesting and balancing was required, and his design was iterated upon multiple times.
+The General required a lot of iterations and playtests to balance his utility in battle as well as improving the player's experience.
 The final result included the following abilities and limitations:
 * **Mining** - Allowing the general to mine was essential for the early game of each level, as it is likely the only thing the player will be doing
 * **AOE Damage** - Unlike the majority of the units the player will use and fight, the General's attack will hit every enemy in its swing.
 By doing this the player is given a massive incentive to use the General in combat, and filling in a niche in the team building.
 * **Camp Centric** - The General is the only unit in the game that heals during battle.
 However, this healing will only take place within the camp.
 Additionally, the player can only train units for their army while the General is within the camp's borders.
 This makes sure the player is forced to balance using the General in combat at the front, with healing at the back.
 A skilled player will have to constantly move the General to where it is most useful.
 The General also deals an increased amount of damage within the camp as a last stand for the players defenses.